MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/hololens-devices.md

 We assume that your organization already has personal computers enrolled into your IT infrastructure.
 Therefore, this topic discusses HoloLens devices only.

-## Setup HoloLens devices
+## HoloLens device setup

 Familiarize yourself with the hardware:

 - [Introduction to HoloLens](/hololens/hololens2-hardware)
-- [Choose the right HoloLens edition](/hololens/hololens2-options) – are the device(s) to be used in standard, regulated, or safety-controlled physical environments?
+- [Choose the right HoloLens edition](/hololens/hololens2-options) – are the devices to be used in standard, regulated, or safety-controlled physical environments?
 - [Procure HoloLens](/hololens/hololens2-purchase) devices – find an authorized reseller that is relevant for your implementation plans and support the countries involved.

 To enroll HoloLens devices, your mobile device management (MDM)/endpoint management specialists must: